 Being that I have worked in sales for over ten years, I have been on many courses and learned from lots of different professionals.
 I have picked up a great deal of advice, but one of the most prominent messages that has stayed with me is ‘treat everyday like it’s your first.’
 When you initially join a new company, you are brimming with motivation to prove that your boss has made the right decision in hiring you.
 You don’t take five minutes to check Twitter at lunch time and you can’t stop typing and hitting the phone.
 Soavi, as a first time director shows that he has that same bug for exuberance and every shot feels like it comes from a filmmaker who is absolutely brimming with flair and innovation.

 Stagefright is a wonderful blend of stylish imagery and energetic ideas and it is this abundance of mastery that makes it an adept example of bringing the best out of an overused formula.
 Due to some well-thought out scripting, intriguing personas and witty dialogue, you can enjoy the moments when the killer is not on-screen almost as much as when he begins stalking.
 There are various notions explored that viewers can relate to, including each of the characters being broke and desperate for money, especially the young couple who discover that they are about to be parents for the first time.
 David Brandon is absolutely outstanding as the vainglorious and cowardly director and the players are split between those you immediately dislike and the few that you hope will survive.
 Mary Sellers’ Laurel is a great demonstration of a horrible personality and even with her final breath she illustrates a trait of selfishness that you will come across only too often in reality.
-I can’t think of any scene more symbolic than when David Brandon’s aforementioned director mistakes the real psychopath for an actor that sports the same disguise and eggs him on during a rehearsal with lines like, ‘Go on, kill her!’ as he lingers close to a female member of the crew.
+I can’t think of any scene more symbolic than when David Brandon’s aforementioned director mistakes the real psychopath for an actor that sports the same disguise and eggs him on during a rehearsal with lines like, ‘Go on, kill her!’ as the maniac lingers close to a female member of the crew.
 He then realises far too late that he has just rooted for the slaughter of one of his colleagues.
-This results in another great twist when the same guy comes across what he thinks to be the nut job sitting in the attic.
+This results in another great twist when Brandon’s character comes across what he thinks to be the nut job sitting in the attic.
 I won’t ruin what happens, but the film is riddled with a large amount of false shocks and rule bending.

 In fact it’s the knowledge of the genre’s typical values that allows Soavi to experiment so wildly.
 Even though this is by no means a parody, it does enjoy realigning your expectations and catching you out with its off-key hop-scotching through what you think that you know will happen.
 I like the way that the victims, upon realising that they are locked in with the psycho, decide to grab some weapons and fight back.
 The screenplay handles all the emotions you can imagine that there would be, including paranoia, fear, anxiety and panic.
 Even though some bonds are built between the characters, they are quickly broken if they find a chance to push the person next to them ahead in the queue to be slaughtered and the final girl only gets that opportunity because she is knocked unconscious by one of the people who is fleeing alongside her.
 This flaw in human nature seems to be something that Soavi has much interest in and there’s another sequence where the survivors begin violently shaking a girl who is bleeding to death because she knows where a hidden key is located.
 It’s an intriguing comment on how high some people value themselves over the lives of others.
 There are few heroes here, which to be fair seems much closer to the true nature of mankind than Hollywood would like us to believe.